raywoo32/BCB430-Notes/README.md

 - readSif is refactored
 - MenuSideBar.js has a lot of repeat styling code
 - TODO: Order React book and learn more about dummy components
+#### Outlook
+- Okay: need to do more research into different topics above